-Pets at Home offers a subscription-style service for Ava products, which gives consumers a discount if they commit to purchasing the products on a regular basis.
+Pets at Home’s website offers a subscription-style service for Ava products, which gives consumers a discount if they commit to purchasing the products on a regular basis.
 This is a growing trend among pet food sellers following the success of sites like Chewy.

 Ava Product Range

-Ava has a large range of dog food products, including both dry and canned dog food.
+Ava has a broad range of dog food products, including both dry and canned dog food.

-In addition, they have a number of niche and specialty recipes, including recipes for senior dogs, puppies, and those with sensitivities.
+In addition, they have several niche and specialty recipes, including recipes for senior dogs, puppies, and those with sensitivities.

 Ava’s cat food range is not quite as broad as its dog food range but is still substantial and once again includes both dry and canned recipes.